Trust or Check? Understanding the (Evolutionary) Dynamics of User Trust in AI Systems: Models and Methods

 We start by constructing a model of \emph{repeated} interactions between AI users and developers.
 In real-world AI deployment, users interact with the same AI creator or system across many episodes: they repeatedly query a model, integrate it into workflows, and update their beliefs about its reliability based on past performance.

 To formalise these ideas, we consider two populations representing users and creators (developers).
 Within each population, individuals may adopt different strategies (see Table~\ref{tab:role_explanation}).
-Users choose among five strategies that differ in when they adopt the technology and how often they monitor the AI system’s outputs, including strategies that condition future adoption and monitoring decisions on observed cooperation or defection by creators (e.g., tit-for-tat-like or threshold-based trust heuristics).
+Users choose among five strategies that differ in when they adopt the technology and how often they monitor the AI system’s outputs.
+Those include three strategies that condition future adoption and monitoring on observed behaviour of the by creators (e.g., tit-for-tat-like or threshold-based trust heuristics).
 Creators, in turn, can either cooperate by developing safe (compliant) AI systems (C), incurring an additional cost, or defect by creating unsafe (non-compliant) systems (D), avoiding this cost but potentially exposing users to harm.

 We do not explicitly model regulators as an evolving actor in this model.
 However, the presence of regulations is reflected in the payoff structure, such that we treat regulations as an institution -- part of the rules of the game~\cite{north1990institutions}.
-Specifically, creators suffer an institutional punishment for releasing unsafe systems that do not comply with regulations.
+Specifically, creators suffer an institutional punishment for releasing unsafe systems.
 These regulatory choices shape the effective incentives faced by creators in the repeated game with users: stronger punishment for unsafe behaviour makes cooperation (safe development) more attractive in the long run, while weaker enforcement allows unsafe strategies to persist or even dominate.
 In this way, the repeated user–creator game becomes a basic building block for analysing how user trust and developer behaviour co-evolve under different regulatory regimes.

-The individual payoff earned in any one round of the repeated game depends on the strategies of the participating individuals.
-In our setting, a game is played between a single user and a single creator (developer), and their payoffs are given by the matrix in Table~\ref{tab:role_explanation}.
-Rows correspond to the user adoption strategy, while columns correspond to whether the creator cooperates by producing a safe (compliant) technology ($C$) or defects by producing an unsafe (non-compliant) technology ($D$).